Washing & Troubleshooting Advice

 - For a partial list of recommended detergents check out our blog .
 If you aren't sure if a detergent is safe to use, please pop us an email.

 - If you need to use a nappy rash or barrier cream that contains zinc or petroleum then ensure you use a nappy liner (flushable or micro fleece) to prevent residue sticking to your nappies which reduces their absorbency.
+Ensure you use a mainstream detergent & hot wash to remove any excess creams.

 - Use the recommended dose of detergent on the detergent packaging.